-Previous results show that gender diversity increases the probability firms' innovation.
+Previous results show that gender diversity increases the probability that firms invest in R&D and engage in innovation.
 This paper explores the relationship between gender diversity of R&D departments and their capacity to patent.
-Based on the Spanish Community Innovation Survey between 2004 and 2014, we have applied a two-step procedure control for endogeneity.
-Our results show that gender diversity affects a firm's capacity to patent in different manners depending on the coverage of the patents.
-On the one hand, gender diversity affects OEPM patents negatively, while the impact becomes positive for patents with an international coverage (EPO, USPTO, or PCT).
-This analysis is relevant in order reveal the dual effect of gender diversity within R&D teams on their capacity to process and register patents.
+Based on the Spanish Community Innovation Survey between 2004 and 2014, we apply a two-step procedure in order to control for endogeneity.
+Although gender diversity affects OEPM patents negatively, its impact is non-significant for patents with international coverage (EPO, USPTO, or PCT).
+A relevant result is the fact that the generation of patents is positively affected by the diversity of categories in the R&D labs.
+Our results highlight that, gender diversity of R&D teams does not play a relevant impact on the capacity of the firm to register patents.
+However, the diversity according to the professional role in R&D teams exerts a positive influence.
+In sum, the key question is not the gender diversity per se but the gender diversity jointly with the professional status.